 2019 Event Schedule and Available Trees

 Adopt-a-Tree available trees, event dates and times are subject to change.
 Tree quantities are limited and will be given away on a first-come, first-served basis.

-The specific dates and trees for the Adopt-a-Tree event will not be available until closer to the event date which is late spring/ early summer.
-Please check back or sign up to receive updates.
+The specific trees offered at each Adopt-a-Tree event will be available closer to the event dates.
+Check back or sign up to receive updates.

 Eligibility & Requirements

-- Condominium or townhouse owners are not eligible to receive trees.
-However, if a condo owner obtains written authorization from the Condo Board to plant the tree(s) in a designated common area (defined by a site plan), they may present such authorization and obtain trees.
-Adopt-a-Tree program will retain authorization.
+- Condominium owners are not eligible to receive trees.
+However, if a condo owner obtains written authorization from the condo board to plant the tree(s) in a designated common area (defined by a site plan), they may present such authorization and obtain trees.
+Adopt-a-Tree program will retain authorization

 Tree quantities are limited at each event and available on a first-come, first-served basis.

 Join our e-mailing list to stay informed about Adopt-a-Tree events and opportunities throughout the year.

 Sponsorship opportunities are available for your organization to be part of the Adopt-a-Tree program, one of the most popular green events in South Florida.